 Self-confidence is directly connected to one critical ability.
 The ability of self-relaxation.
 We will all face situations that catch us off guard.
 We have to train ourselves not to lose our cool, but rather to respond with self-relaxation.
 Our self-image can help us tremendously with that.

 Looking at my notes, I wasn’t even able to summarize half of the content of the book.
 Besides specific techniques for self-relaxation, Dr. Maxwell Maltz and Dan Kennedy teach us about goal setting and the 3 most common mistakes (insincerity, incongruence, imprecision), the 7 keys to happiness (purpose, environment, association, choice, habits, cheering up other people and acting as if), signs of a low self-image (constant frustration, aggressiveness, insecurity, loneliness, uncertainty, resentment, and emptiness) and they explain the importance of taking your time for building a positive self-image.

 We will have to make it a part of our daily routine, as only constant repetition will bring lasting change.
 As they list a lot of inspiring examples, it is easy to understand how our destiny is influenced by our self-image.
 Creating a positive, powerful, and inspiring self-image might take time, but it is time well invested.

 Personal thoughts and putting knowledge into practice

-I love self-development and I consider myself to be open minded, but I dislike esoteric stuff.
-You know, the stuff that sounds to good to be true.
-The stuff written for one reason: To sell more books by making the solution sound easy.
-To be honest with you, I was very skeptical about the techniques in this book, so I decided to test it on my own.
-And I want to share a real life example.
+I love self-development and I consider myself to be open-minded, but I dislike esoteric stuff.
+You know, the stuff that sounds too good to be true.
+The stuff is written for one reason: To sell more books by making the solution sound easy.
+To be honest with you, I was very skeptical about the techniques in this book, so I decided to test them on my own.
+And I want to share a real-life example.